Yemini-Lab/NeuroPAL_ID/README.md

 - tensorflow==2.10.0

 \* Please note that newer versions of python may not be compatible with your particular version of Matlab.
 Review [this chart](https://www.mathworks.com/support/requirements/python-compatibility.html) to ensure CPython compatibility.
+\*\* If you're using a Mac, please note that you will need to remove `tensorflow` from the .txt and use `pip install tensorflow-macos, tensorflow-metal` instead.

 ---